 A smaller part of what pushed me back to the II, I believe, was the Apple dealer where I hung out frequently.
 It was just a really great place located in Williamsburg, Virginia called Next Generation Computers.
 I’ve long loved the historic colonial atmosphere of Williamsburg, and at that store it somehow meshed with the elegant stylings of Apple’s packaging and ads.
 The two together was a proposition I could not resist.
 And so, prompted by the ad above, I sold the Amiga and headed up to Next Generation to become an Apple II user once again.

 I thought I would share this little twist in my computing history.
-Who says marketing doesn’t affect the savvy few?
-Ah well.
-I still love the II, in part because of all that Apple Garamond goodness.
+Who says marketing style doesn’t affect the technical, the savvy?
+Going from Amiga back to the 8-bit Apple II.

 I still love the II and the early Macintosh, and it is in part because of a typeface.

 [ This post was updated — images and links — in February 2015.
 Motivation for this was Chris Phin’s recent Macworld piece, entitled “Think Retro: Apple’s fonts have always been as classy as its products.” ]